yorkulibraries/preservation_documentation/README.md

 This repository represents the version controlled draft versions of York University Libraries' [digital preservation policy and documentation](https://digital.library.yorku.ca/tags/digital-preservation-policy).
 The public and canonical version of the documents live at [YUDL](http://digital.library.yorku.ca/) in the 'Documentation' dropdown menu.

+If you have any questions or feedback, please contact Nick Ruest at ruestn@yorku.ca.

 ### Thanks

-Much of this documentation was insprired and derived from the [Trusted Digital Repository documentation](http://spotdocs.scholarsportal.info/display/OAIS/Document+Checklist) that Scholars Portal created during their [ISO 16363](http://www.iso16363.org/) Audit.
+Much of this documentation was insprired and derived from the [Trusted Digital Repository documentation](http://spotdocs.scholarsportal.info/display/OAIS/Document+Checklist) that Scholars Portal created during their TDR Audit.

 ### License